Inclusive-Computing-Initiative/ICI-Curriculum/unit2lesson1/unit2lesson1.md

 After clicking next, select your gender and click the next button.

 After that, enter an email address that you have access to.
 This can either be your email or a parent's email.
-Just in case you forget your password or any other nessicarry information, entering an accessible email will allow you to retrieve this information.
+Just in case you forget your password or any other necessary information, entering an accessible email will allow you to retrieve this information.
 After you have entered your email, click "Create Your Account".

-In a couple minutes, the you entered email should have recieved an email about activating your account.
+In a couple minutes, the you entered email should have received an email about activating your account.
 If you entered your parent's email, kindly ask them to do so.

 Congratulations!!! 🎉You have now created an account.